mgiovani/ai-cursor-init/README.md

 /init-docs
 ```

-**That's it.** No pip install, no dependencies, no configuration files.
+**That's it.** No pip install, no dependencies, just ONE folder to copy!

 ### Option 2: CLI for Power Users